fommil/fpmortals/manuscript/wip.md

 -   no matter how granular the errors are, the resolution is often the same: log it and try it again, or give up.
 We don't need an ADT for this.

+A compromise between an error ADT and a `String` is an intermediary format.
+JSON is a good choice as it can be understood by most logging and monitoring frameworks.

-Using a simple error type like `String` has the problem that it is difficult to find where the problem originated: there is no stacktrace.
-However, using [`sourcecode` by Li Haoyi](https://github.com/lihaoyi/sourcecode/), we can include contextual information as metadata in our errors:
+A problem with not having a stacktrace is that it can be hard to localise which piece of code was the source of an error.
+With [`sourcecode` by Li Haoyi](https://github.com/lihaoyi/sourcecode/), we can include contextual information as metadata in our errors:

 {lang="text"}
 ~~~~~~~~